scil-vital/WMAFlow/README.md

    - Download the tutorial data package ([WMA_tutorial_data.zip](https://www.dropbox.com/s/beju3c0g9jqw5uj/WMA_tutorial_data.zip?dl=0), ~2.5GB)

 ## Notes
- All files must be converted in TRK format
+ * All files must be in TRK format
+ * A weird hack is done in the preprocessing process.
+We flip P-A to A-P while still being in RAS.
+The atlas is flipped for some unknown reasons
+ * All output files are in VTP.
+We are currently looking to convert VTP format to TRK.
+Slicer is a great software to read the VTP format !

 ## Requirements
 * Nextflow